target/lorri/README.md

 ## Loop

-Each identified path is watched for changes with inotify.
+Each identified path is watched for changes with inotify (Linux) or fsevent (macOS).
 If the watched path is a directory, all of its sub-directories are also watched for changes.

 Each new batch of change notifications triggers a fresh evaluation.
-Newly discovered paths are added to the inotify watch list.
+Newly discovered paths are added to the watch list.

-## Rooting
+## Garbage Collection Roots

-Each evaluation, lorry creates an indirect GC root for each .drv in `./.lorri/gc_roots/`.
+lorri creates an indirect garbage collection root for each .drv in `$XDG_CACHE_HOME/lorri` (`~/.cache/lorri/` by default) each time it evaluates your project.

 ---